Natalia Korolevska: Biography

-Korolevska was born in the former USSR in 1975, her father was a miner, her mother a teacher.
+Korolevska was born in 1975 in Krasnyi Luch, Luhansk Oblast, Ukrainian SSR.
+Her father was a miner, her mother a teacher.
 Korolevska graduated from the East Ukraine Volodymyr Dahl National University in 1997 and the Donetsk state academy of management in 2002 (speciality "Manager of organizations").
 From 1992 Korolevska worked in several management functions, starting in a company set up by her older brother Kostiantyn, earning a "Leader of middle business" award in 2004.

 Political career

-From 2002 until 2006 Korolevska was a deputy of the Luhansk regional parliament.
+From 2002 until 2006, Korolevska was a deputy of the Luhansk regional council.
 During the Presidential election 2004 she supported Victor Yanukovich.
 Korolevska was a member of Council of Entrepreneurs under the Cabinet of Ministers of Ukraine in the years 2003, 2004 and 2005.

 Korolevska became a member of All-Ukrainian Union "Fatherland" (a part of Bloc Yulia Tymoshenko) in autumn 2005 because "she is sure that the block of Yulia Tymoshenko is the future".
 Korolevska decided to enter national politics: "I knew the most complex problems of the Donbas and sincerely wanted to solve them, but saw and understood that it is impossible to do so at the level of the regional council.
-It is in this spirit that I arrived in the Verkhovna Rada (Ukrainian parliament) in 2006.
-Disappointment came quickly enough: it seems that everyone here is well aware of the difficulties, but nobody makes an attempt resolve them and to help the people."
+It is in this spirit that I arrived in the Verkhovna Rada in 2006.
+Disappointment came quickly enough: it seems that everyone here is well aware of the difficulties, but nobody makes an attempt [to] resolve them and to help the people."
 During the 2006 and 2007 parliamentary elections, she was elected as a deputy to the Verkhovna Rada.
-Korolevska is the current chairperson of the committee on issues of industrial and regulatory policy and entrepreneurship in the Verkhovna Rada.
+During these tenures Korolevska served as the chairperson of the committee on the issues of industrial and regulatory policy and entrepreneurship in the Verkhovna Rada.

-Korolevska represented her party early December 2011 at the Congress of the European People's Party (party leader Tymoshenko was in custody at the time).
+Korolevska represented her party in early December 2011 at the Congress of the European People's Party (party leader Tymoshenko was in custody at the time).

 On 23 December 2011, Korolevska was elected the leader of the Ukrainian Social Democratic Party (just like her former party, that party was also a member of the Yulia Tymoshenko Bloc).
 Hence she did not change faction in the Verkhovna Rada.